laurad3/fashion-trends/README.md

 # fashion-trends
-Girls In Tech Goes Frosmo: Fashion website
+Girls In Tech Goes Frosmo: Fashion website with Bootstrap